parsa-rangriz/ML/First Milestone/README.md

 For the first milestone, we solved 1D Transverse-field Ising model Numerically in MATLAB using Exact Diagonalization (ED) technique, we calculated quantities such as spin - spin Correlation functions, Entanglement entropy, Expectation values of different spin operators, Energy difference and Wavefunction numbers and then we collected them as our data set.

 ### Files:
- - Code for numerical solution and data generation is: Data_generation_Transversefiled_Isingmodel.m
+ - Code for numerical solution and data generation: Data_generation_Transversefiled_Isingmodel.m
- - Data in csv form is: Data_XY.zip
+ - Data in csv form: Data_XY.zip
- - Different plots from the data generation code is: DataPlots.zip
+ - Different plots from the data generation code: DataPlots.zip
- - Code for data analysis is: Data Analysis.ipynb
+ - Code for data analysis: Data Analysis.ipynb
- - Final Report, containing all essential information and explanations is: ML_First Milestone Report.pdf
+ - Final Report, containing all essential information and explanations: ML_First Milestone Report.pdf
- - PDF of the related articles to our project is: Related Articles.zip
+ - PDF of the related articles to our project: Related Articles.zip

 ## What each member did?